Brazilian lawmaker denouncing vaccine deal wears bullet-proof vest to hearing - Up News Info

 Article content

+Barros, the government’s whip in the legislature’s lower house, responded on Twitter that he had no involvement in the Bharat deal and that further investigation would show the president did not cite his name in the meeting.

+Bolsonaro’s press office did not immediately respond to a request for comment about implicating Barros.

-Miranda, head of imports at the ministry, told senators he refused to approve an import license because an invoice for a first shipment asked for up-front payment and was sent by a company not mentioned in the contract, Singapore-based Madison Biotech.
+Luis Ricardo Miranda, head of imports at the Health Ministry, told senators he refused to approve an import license because an invoice for a first shipment asked for up-front payment and was sent by a company not mentioned in the contract, Singapore-based Madison Biotech.

 Miranda has told prosecutors he was pressured by Alex Lial Marinho, an aide to one of Bolsonaro’s closest allies, former Health Minister Eduardo Pazuello.
 Miranda’s account was backed up by his congressman brother.